Your Donation Will Help Secure an Experienced Director to Lead WET

 Jean Siers explores the sensory delights of fall and the environmental benefits of leaving leaves in place.
-Read on to see their role in supporting pollinators, reducing noise and air pollution, and enriching soil for healthier ecosystems.
+Read on to see their role in supporting pollinators, reducing pollution, and enriching soil for healthier ecosystems.

 Jean Siers reflects on personal encounters with invasive plants and highlights Maryland's new regulations banning harmful species.
 Read on to learn the importance of removing invasives to protect biodiversity and local ecosystems.